atom/teletype/doc/rfcs/001-allow-guests-to-open-multiple-remote-buffers.md

 ## Rationale and alternatives

 The workspace and the project are *both* pieces of state worth sharing.
 The workspace is more transient, representing a "working set" of resources that a developer is looking at *right now*.
-Ideally, anything in resource in this working set should be able to be accessed by collaborators.
+Ideally, any resource in this working set should be able to be accessed by collaborators.
 This includes the set of open buffers, but it could also include other state such as a terminal session, a debugger, console output, etc.

 We want to *also* give access to a host's entire project, which represents a set of file system directories they're currently working on, a much larger set of resources than their current working set.
 However, even when we do add this feature, there's a role for being able to access any buffer a host has open in their workspace, because not every buffer corresponds to a file in a project.
 The host could open any file on their file system without adding its parent folder to their project, and we still want to be able to collaborate on it.